Rula Lenska: 1965–1980: Early works and U.S. recognition

-In the late 1970s, Lenska began to appear in commercials for the hair product Alberto VO5, which were shown on US television.
-Though she was known in Britain, she was almost unknown in the United States, yet the commercials were scripted as if Lenska was an established celebrity.
-In a Tonight Show monologue broadcast after the commercials started running, Johnny Carson asked "Who the hell is Rula Lenska?" and began using her name as a running joke on his show.
-Around the same time, Jane Curtin played Lenska in a sketch on Saturday Night Live.
-The ribbing culminated with a sketch on the short-lived 1980 variety program The Big Show, where Steve Allen dressed in drag to parody her as "Rula Shiksa" making a commercial by a swimming pool, and Lenska, making her first U.S. appearance, came onto the set to confront him.
-Allen was not told about her presence; it was a prank arranged by the show's producer Nick Vanoff, who kept her hidden during the entire rehearsal and filming, so he was legitimately shocked when she approached him.
+The ribbing culminated with a sketch on the short-lived 1980 variety program The Big Show, where Steve Allen, dressed in drag, parodied her as "Rula Shiksa," making a commercial by a swimming pool; Lenska, making her first U.S. appearance, came onto the set to confront him.
+Allen was not told about her presence; it was a prank arranged by the show's producer, Nick Vanoff, who kept her hidden during the entire rehearsal and filming, so he was legitimately shocked when she approached him.
 She delivered a punchline, "I'm Rula Lenska and you're not!" and then pushed him into the pool.